 Morien is a Canada based, mining development company focused on the identification and purchase of mineral projects.
 The Corporation holds two royalty interests in coal and aggregates on tidewater-accessed projects in Nova Scotia, Canada.
 The Donkin Coal Mine ("Donkin", "Donkin Mine" or the "Mine") commenced production in 2017 and has recently ceased operations due to adverse geologic conditions.
 Donkin has been placed on care and maintenance.
 The Black Point Aggregate Project ("BP Project" or "Black Point") is permitted and the Corporation is receiving advanced minimum royalty payments ("Advanced Payments") on a quarterly basis, although production has not yet begun.
-Morien has a Normal Course Issuer Bid ("NCIB"), renewed annually since 2015, through which it has purchased 13 million of the Corporation's outstanding common shares.
+Morien has a Normal Course Issuer Bid ("NCIB"), renewed annually since 2015, through which it has purchased 13.3 million of the Corporation's outstanding common shares.
 The Corporation has been focused on identifying mineral projects to purchase, specifically additional royalty assets to complement its existing assets, but has suspended those efforts until the impact of COVID-19 and the status of the Donkin Mine are better understood.

-Second Quarter 2020 Update
+Third Quarter 2020 Update

-During the three months ended June 30, 2020, the Corporation:
+During the three months ended September 30, 2020, the Corporation:

-- Morien management dedicated all available resources to exploring options for the restart of the Donkin Mine; - Received an Advanced Payment of \$27,793 from Vulcan Materials Company related to Black Point; - Purchased and cancelled 280,500 shares at an average weighted price of \$0.191 per common share under the Corporation's NCIB; - Pursued cost saving initiatives, such as the suspension of the Corporation's quarterly dividend; and - Ended the quarter with approximately \$3.0 million in working capital.
+- Morien management continued to dedicate all available resources to exploring options for the restart of the Donkin Mine; - Received an Advanced Payment of \$28,320 from Vulcan Materials Company related to Black Point; - Purchased and cancelled 906,500 shares at an average weighted price of \$0.161 per common share under the Corporation's NCIB; - Pursued various cost saving initiatives; and - Ended the quarter with approximately \$2.8 million in working capital.